pirovc/multitax/README.md

  - Translate taxonomies (partially implemented)
  - Convert taxonomies (not yet implemented)

 MultiTax does not link sequence identifiers to taxonomic nodes, it just handles the taxonomy alone.
-Some kind of integration to work with sequence or external identifiers is planned, but not yet implemented.
+Some integration to work with sequence or external identifiers is planned, but not yet implemented.

 ## API Documentation